 Lastly, you should take into account the maturity of both the regional market and the length of time you have operated there.
 Both will influence your baseline.
 For example, we see lower average tenure results in Apac than in EMEA or the Americas.
 And if you have recently entered one of those regions you should expect the average tenure of your relationships to be lower than the benchmark average.

-To bring this to life for you, here are some micro case studies of real moves we have seen firms make in the Behavioral Benchmark from one quarter to the next.
+To bring this to life for you, here are some micro case studies of real moves we have seen firms make in the Client Behavior Benchmark from one quarter to the next.

 |How their average tenure moved over 3 months||Interpretation (on a net basis)||Conclusion|